 The Risks of DIY Sprinkler Winterization

-If all you need to do is empty the sprinkler system, why not winterize it yourself and save some money?
-If you don’t have the knowledge and equipment to do it properly you’ll end up damaging your sprinklers.
+You might be thinking, if all that needs to be done is empty the sprinkler system, why not winterize it yourself and save some money?
+Unfortunately, if you don’t have the knowledge and equipment to do it properly, there’s a good chance you’ll end up damaging your sprinklers.

 Blowing out sprinklers is a careful procedure that requires just the right PSI.
 Though sprinkler systems generally operates at 30–50 PSI, you need more pressure to winterize them.
 Most store-bought air compressors don’t have the strength to remove all of the water in a sprinkler system.
 After low-pressure winterizing, drops of water that are leftover will freeze and create hairline fractures in the pipes, or worse.
 It’s more expensive to repair or replace the system than to have a professional winterize it for you properly.